Frequently Asked Questions about Transfers to Koh Chang

 How many hours will the transfer to Koh Chang take?

 Travel times depend on the time of year.
 The trip tends to be longer during high season when the roads and ferries are busier.

-For most of the High Season the travelling time from Bangkok to Koh Chang will be around 6 to 8 hours long.
+For most of the High Season the travelling time from Bangkok to Koh Chang will be around 6 to 7 hours, depending on where you are staying.
 This includes time to stop on the way for coffee, snacks, etc. There are, of course, unknown factors such as an accident causing gridlock in an area of Bangkok or roadworks enroute – which thankfully are quite rare.

 If you have travelled in Thailand before, you will notice that most van drivers will now go slower than they did before.
 This is because all passenger vans are now required by law to have a GPS tracker fitted so they don’t speed.
 This is monitored by the government and fines are automatically issued to any drivers breaking the 90km/h speed limit.
 So if it feels like the driver is going too slowly compared to other traffic, this is just because he is obeying the law.
 Whereas other drivers aren’t.

 Once you’re on Koh Chang, the time it takes to get to your hotel depends on where you’re located.
 Koh Chang is a pretty big island so if you are on the South coast in Bangbao it will take around an hour to get to the ferry pier, whereas if you are on White Sand beach it’ll only take 10 minutes or so.